 It is very important that you be represented at the Annual Meeting regardless of the number of shares you own or whether you are able to participate in our virtual Annual Meeting.
 We encourage you to complete your proxy card in one of the manners described in the accompanying materials even if you plan to participate in the Annual Meeting.
 This will not prevent you from voting during the Annual Meeting if you choose to participate and vote at that time, but will ensure that your vote is counted if you are unable to participate.
-If you are a beneficial owner holding shares through a brokerage firm, bank, broker-dealer, or similar organization you should follow the instructions on your voting unless you have obtained a legal proxy from your brokerage firm, bank, broker-dealer, or similar organization.
+If you are a beneficial owner holding shares through a brokerage firm, bank, brokerdealer, or similar organization you should follow the instructions on your voting instruction form to vote your shares.
+Please note that if you are a beneficial owner of our shares you may not be able to vote your shares at the Annual Meeting unless you have obtained a legal proxy from your brokerage firm, bank, broker-dealer, or similar organization.
 Please contact your brokerage firm, bank, broker-dealer or other similar organization for information about specific requirements if you would like to vote your shares at the meeting.